Quick Start Guides

 16. Adjust Transmit Power to the lowest level that provides full coverage of the intended area when the space is fully occupied.

 Once authenticated with the first device, the software will automatically login to any other devices on the network which share the same credentials.
+Note that any device which the user has not provided the default credentials for will remain as Default Auth state and the user will not be able to access that device.

 Note that there is no way to recover credentials once setup, other than a Factory Reset of the device.
-Ensure credentials are recorded in a secure place such as a password manager.
+Ensure credentials are recorded in a secure place such as a password manager

 Application State |